Amarapura Nikāya: History

 In 1799, Walitota Sri Gnanawimalatisssa a monk from the Salagama caste, from Balapitiya on the south western coast of Sri Lanka, departed for Siam with a group of novices to seek a new succession of Higher ordination.
 Two Sahabandu Mudaliyars and the other prominent dayakayas undertook to bear the expenses of the mission and make the necessary arrangements for the journey.
 But during the trip, they had an incident where the ship suddenly stopped moving.
 Once it was able to move again, the Dutch-national captain of the ship suggested that Buddhism was in a more flourishing condition in Amarapura, Burma, than in Siam.
 The monk agreed to the suggestion of the captain and the latter, through the Dutch consul at Hanthawaddy (now Bago, Burma), obtained the necessary introductions to the religious and administrative authorities in Amarapura.
 The first bhikkhu was ordained in Burma in 1800 by the Sangharaja of Burma, his party having been welcomed to Burma by King Bodawpaya.
 The members of the mission studied under the Sangharaja for two years.

 The initial mission returned to Sri Lanka in 1803.
 Soon after their return to the island they established a udakhupkhepa sima (a flotilla of boats moved together to form a platform on the water) at the Maduganga River, Balapitiya and, under the most senior Burmese bhikkhus who accompanied them, held an upasampada ceremony on the Uposatha of Vesak.
 The new fraternity came to be known as the Amarapura Nikaya after the capital city of King Bodawpaya.

 Several subsequent trips to Burma by Karava and Durava monks as well, created by 1810 a core group of ordained monks and provided the required quorum for higher ordination of Amarapura Nikaya monks in Sri Lanka.
 The higher ordination denied to them in 1764 by the Govigama conspirators had been regained and they were soon granted recognition by the colonial British government.
 However, the radical change of ordination rules by the Siam Nikaya in 1764 and its continuance despite it being contrary to the teachings of the Gautama Buddha, plagues the Sri Lankan Buddhist Sangha, which remains divided on caste lines.

-On the contrary, the mostly post 13th Century Dravidian origins of the Durava, Karava and Salagama have been used as a justification for favouring largely pre-13th Century Sinhalese by the Siyam Nikaya.
+On the contrary, the mostly post 13th Century Dravidian migrant origins of the Durava, Karava and Salagama have been used as a justification for favouring largely pre-13th Century Sinhalese by the Siyam Nikaya.